 - 1. Banners strung between buildings, streetlights, or trees can easily damage them.
 No campaign material may be posted on any buildings, flower beds, tree, shrub, litter container, light, etc. Furthermore, no hand bills, leaflets, or other campaign material(s) shall be allowed to be dropped onto campus from the air.

 - 2. Lawn signs are prohibited on campus lawns.
 Campaign materials in the middle of other lawn or planting beds may interfere with planned grounds maintenance activities.
 Campaign material will only be allowed to be posted along pathways on campus and must be within three feet of the pathways.
 DO NOT DAMAGE SPRINKLER HEADS OR DISTURB LANDSCAPING!

 - 3. A photocopied sheet posted on a stick is going to disintegrate in a matter of days in rainy weather.
 Signs proven to be an eyesore will be removed.

-- 4. Chalk campaign signs will be allowed only on campus sidewalks during the elections.

-- 5. Any signs that hinder pedestrian, bicycle or vehicle traffic or driver visibility will be removed.
+- 4. Any signs that hinder pedestrian, bicycle or vehicle traffic or driver visibility will be removed.

-- 6. All campaign materials must be removed by 5:00 PM on Tuesday, May 25, 2022.
+- 5. All campaign materials must be removed by 5:00 PM on Monday, May 20, 2024.
 Facilities Services will charge for any campaign debris picked up after this date.

-- 7. Please refer to UWT Posting and Solicitation Guidelines at www.tacoma.uw.edu/uuf/posting_guidelines for a more complete list of guidelines for posting campaign materials.
+- 6. Please refer to UWT Posting and Solicitation Guidelines at www.tacoma.uw.edu/uuf/posting_guidelines for a more complete list of guidelines for posting campaign materials.

-- 8. Postings (of any kind) are not permitted on:
+- 7. Postings (of any kind) are not permitted on:

 - internal and external building surfaces

 - wood trim

 - entry and exit doors of buildings

 - classroom windows

 - painted or acoustic surfaces

 - elevators, both inside and outside

 - wood columns, except for those on the first floor in the MAT building (blue tape required)

 - campus lawns, gardens, shrubs or trees

 - concrete walkways

 - stair risers

 - bathroom stalls